wilsonmar/wilsonmar.github.io/_posts/2025-06-15-futurefun.md

 lastchange: "v004 + security issues :2025-06-15-futurefun.md"
 url: https://wilsonmar.github.io/futurefun
 file: "futurefun"
-title: "Future Fun for all"
+title: "FutureTogether Fun for all"
 excerpt: "The curriculum to thrive by preparing to be an expert computer user and master of AI systems"
 tags: [AI]
 comments: true